cp-dharti-r/devops-nuxt-static-website-on-AWS-S3-with-cloudfront/README.md

 - Create SPA using a Static-site generator in Nuxt 3
 - Project has CI/CD to Generate a static website and deploy it on AWS S3

-### AWS setup:

-- Create S3 Bucket and Cloudfront distribution on the AWS console
-- Point Bucket link to Cloudfront origin
+- Deployment file also manage creation/updation of cloud formation stack and cloud front distribution along with OAC(Origin Access Control) for clod front to manage your website